 - Stress and Time Consumption

-This might be the least worry about some people, but it is a great deal for others.
+This might be the least worry for some people, but it is a great deal for others.
 Some people working with tight schedules may lose some important work to hide under cabinet lighting wires.
 The process is also very stressful, especially when you’re doing it alone.

 What Kind of Under Cabinet Lighting Should I Use?

-How to Hide Under Cabinet Lighting Wires
+6 Best Ways To Hide Under Cabinet Lighting Wires

 The wire placement method does not require you to buy any material to hide your under-cabinet lighting wires.
 Here, find spots between the wall and the cabinet to fix the wires.
 The back of the bottom edge of the cabinets can work a great deal for this method.
 All it takes is to place the wire properly.